-Electronic devices are built on a semiconductor substrate.
+Ninety percent of all electronic devices are built on a semiconductor substrate.
 There has been no material more commonly used to serve this purpose than the silicon wafer.
 The silicon wafer, in its current form, is essentially unchanged since its inception over 60 years ago.
-These wafers, although larger today, remain thick, rigid, fragile, and are limited to circular forms no larger than 450 millimeters (18 inches) in diameter.
+These wafers, although larger today, remain thick, rigid, fragile, and are limited to circular forms no larger than 300 millimeters (12 inches) in diameter.
 These features are acceptable to electronic device manufacturers building rigid, or non-flexible, devices.
 However, within the flexible electronics arena, a flexible semiconductor substrate is required.
 Due to a lack of techniques capable of producing high quality, low cost silicon or other semiconductor films, the industry has yet to see a flexible semiconductor substrate emerge to fulfill this new role.
-Therefore, the ability to produce large-area, high-throughput quantities of thin film semiconductor material, in a flexible, more durable format would be truly disruptive, and help to usher in the next generation of affordable, flexible, and pervasive electronic devices.
+Therefore, the ability to produce large-area, high-throughput quantities of thin film semiconductor material, in a flexible, more durable format would help to usher in the next generation of affordable, flexible, and highly integrated electronic devices.

 As a semiconductor material supplier to the flexible electronics industry, Lux competes against a variety of emerging and existing technologies.
 The most direct form of competition is with material suppliers offering alternate classes of thin film semiconductors, including amorphous silicon, laser-based polysilicon, metal oxides, and organics.
 Lux also competes with established silicon wafer manufacturers and suppliers in markets that do not require flexibility but instead require a lower cost or larger area alternative to the silicon wafer.